After leaving Nowhere in a hurry early Thursday morning, we had a very pleasant drive through the eastern parts of the Kimberley region.

 We were 328 kilometres away from our destination, and factoring in a few stops for breakfast (and more coffee), it took us a little over three and a half hours to traverse some of the prettiest country we’ve ever driven through.
 We felt honoured to see it all decked out in various colours of the green spectrum.

-Everywhere we’ve been and everywhere we go has it’s own element of beauty, it own special something, but the mountain ranges and countryside in and around Purnululu National Park are a very special place indeed.
+Everywhere we’ve been and everywhere we go has its own element of beauty, its own special something, but the mountain ranges and countryside in and around Purnululu National Park are a very special place indeed.

 This is where you find the Bungle Bungle Range, and (once again) if the track wasn’t so rugged, if the track wasn’t so wet from the overnight downpour, we might have been tempted.
 If the track had been opened and we weren’t travelling alone, we certainly would have been tempted.